moustafa19m/tailwind-color-palette/README.md

 # Tailwind Colors Palette

 Tailwind colors come with tailwind install, but there are cases where you can't install tailwind directly such as in react native apps.
-This package copies all the tailwind colors and wraps them for you to call them easily with the custom values of tailwind.
+This package copies all the tailwind colors and wraps them for you to call them easily with the default values of tailwind.

 ## Getting Started